Osi135/Writeups/ctf/PicoCTF/General Skills.md

 # [General Skills](https://play.picoctf.org/practice?category=5&page=1)

 ### Notes
-For all the challenges, I am using Windows subsystem for linux (wsl).
+For all the challenges, when I am using the terminal, I am using Windows subsystem for linux (wsl).
 A program that lets you use the linux operating system on your windows machine.
 So some of these solutions - especialy those involving the terminal - may only work on a linux os.

 ## [Obedient Cat](https://play.picoctf.org/practice/challenge/147?category=5&page=1)
+### Description
+This file has a flag in plain sight (aka "in-the-clear").
+Download flag.
 ### Solution
 In the challenge you are give a file to dowload.
 You simply have to open that file in a text editor.

 ## [Python Wrangling](https://play.picoctf.org/practice/challenge/166?category=5&page=1)
+### Description
+Python scripts are invoked kind of like programs in the Terminal...
+Can you run this Python script using this password to get the flag?
 ### Solution
 1. Prerequisite: Have python dowloaded.
 2. Dowload the files to one folder.